 Additional Resources

 Life Skills Advocate uses mind mapping with our coaching clients to help executive functioning skills transfer to a variety of real-life situations.
 Because of that, we’ve assembled some additional tools and resources you may find helpful in introducing mind mapping with your own clients, students, or children.
+Many mind mapping tools can be embedded into various platforms and utilized across numerous online interfaces, including websites.
 Check out the following resources:

 - The Real Life Executive Functioning Workbook (coupon code LSA20 for 20% off)